-The Group will normally meet between two and four times a year, subject to the amount of business requiring their attention.
-Any correspondence that is directed to the Group (e.g. concerning specific recommendations or feedback that it makes) should be addressed to the secretariat at firstname.lastname@example.org
+The Group will normally meet between one and four times a year, subject to the amount of business requiring their attention.
+Any correspondence that is directed to the Group (e.g. concerning specific recommendations or feedback that it makes) should be addressed to [email protected].

 The members are volunteers who are not paid for undertaking the Group’s activities.
 Matters raised in correspondence will generally only be discussed during the meetings and, subject to any limitations that might be imposed by confidentiality considerations, will be recorded in the minutes.
 The minutes will be accessible on this webpage.